 - Water is removed by evaporation and vaporization.
 This heat does not warm the stove or room.

 - At 500 degrees Fahrenheit, the wood starts to break down chemically, and volatile gases are formed.
 These vapors contain from 50 to 60 percent of the heat value of wood.
 At approximately 1,100 degrees Fahrenheit, these gases, when mixed with the proper amount of air, break into flames and burn.
 To ensure complete combustion, maintain this temperature and a sufficient air supply.

 - After the release of gases, the remaining material (charcoal) burns at a temperature in excess of 1,100 degrees Fahrenheit.
 When charcoal is completely burned, a small amount of ash remains.

 Starting a fire

-Since moisture must be evaporated and expelled before wood will burn, the wood should be cut and seasoned.
-Use well-seasoned wood with a low moisture content to reduce the likelihood of creosote buildup.
+Since moisture must be evaporated and expelled before wood will burn, the wood should be cut and allowed to air-dry, the longer the better.
+Wood with a low moisture content to reduce the likelihood of creosote buildup.

 When building a fire, follow the manufacturer's recommendations.
 The following steps will also serve as a guide:

 - Place paper and/or kindling over the entire bottom of the fire box to achieve an evenly burning fire.
 Never use flammable liquids such as gasoline, lighting fluid or kerosene to start a fire — an explosion may result.

 - To achieve a better chimney draft, hold a lighted roll of paper near the flue opening inside the stove to warm the flue and start it drafting.